garrettpyke/shop-route/project-worksheet.md

 | Total | H | 6hrs| 5hrs | 5hrs |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.
+This section will list all supporting libraries and their role in the project such as Axios, ReactStrap, D3, etc.

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.
+This section will include a brief code snippet of functionality that I am proud of an a brief description.
+Code snippet will not be greater than ~10 lines of code.

 ```
+// for example:
 function reverse(string) {
 	// here is the code to reverse a string of text
 }